awsdocs/amazon-elasticache-docs/doc_source/redis/ElastiCache-Getting-Started-Tutorials-Create-Cluster-and-Users.md

 ## Create a cluster mode enabled cluster with TLS and RBAC<a name="ElastiCache-Getting-Started-Tutorials-Cluster-RBAC"></a>

 To ensure security, you can use Transport Layer Security \(TLS\) and Role\-Based Access Control \(RBAC\) when creating a cluster mode enabled cluster\.
 Unlike Redis AUTH, where all authenticated clients have full replication group access if their token is authenticated, RBAC enables you to control cluster access through user groups\.
 These user groups are designed as a way to organize access to replication groups\.
-For more information, see [Authenticating users with Role\-Based Access Control \(RBAC\)](Clusters.RBAC.md)\.
+For more information, see [Role\-Based Access Control \(RBAC\)](Clusters.RBAC.md)\.

 Copy the following program and paste it into a file named *ClusterModeEnabledWithRBAC\.py*\.